moshix/mvs/README.md

 7. Sorichetti's vpwpc output seprator for Hercules printers

 8 The usefuljcl/ directory contains very useful JCL jobs which you will use on adaily basis as a MVS or z/OS SYSPROG
+9. a calculator for ideal blocksize given a DASD type and a logical record length, written by me in Go language.
+It's called blocksize.go and I also inlude a Linux 64bit binary

 Enjoy!